How to Write a Content Brief for a SaaS Blog (Survey Results + Free Template)

 Target keyword: Migraine relief

 To pinpoint the reader's intent, do an incognito search of "migraine relief".
-Next, note down the articles on Page 1 to assess the headlines and content.
-These give you clues at what the searcher is looking for.
+Note the articles on Page 1 to assess the headlines and content.
+They'll give you clues at what the searcher is looking for.

 Your reader's intent could be: Searcher is a long-time migraine sufferer.
 They’re familiar with generic advice like painkillers and having 8 hours of sleep.
 They’re looking for effective alternatives that are backed by experts.